shakib003/A-Continual-Learning-Solution-for-Plant-Stress-Classification/README.md

 # A-Continual-Learning-Solution-for-Plant-Stress-Classification
-*🌱 Optimizing CNN Memory Efficiency: A Continual Learning Solution for Plant Stress Classification*
+*🌱 "Optimizing CNN Memory Efficiency: A Continual Learning Solution for Plant Stress Classification"*

 **Submitted at Pattern Recognition Journal; IF: 7.5**